-Whether you've hired a real estate agent or are planning to save money by selling your home yourself, focus on creative ways to spread the word about your sale.
+Whether you’ve hired a real estate agent or are planning to save money and sell your house yourself in a recession, focus on creative ways to spread the word about your sale.
 Start by taking well-lit pictures of all the rooms in your house.
 Make sure to clean up any clutter beforehand.

 Using these photos, create advertisements online that can be shared among your network on social media.
 See if there are opportunities in your local newspaper or public spaces where people post real estate news.
 Create flyers that highlight the best things about your home and leave them on bulletin boards around town.
 Make the extra effort, and watch your work pay off.

 Sell On Your Own Time